SAP-samples/cloud-btp-cli-api-codejam/container/README.md

 ## Get the Dockerfile

-You can download the [Dockerfile](Dockerfile) from this directory directly, or just clone the whole repository and then move into the repository locally:
+You can download the [Dockerfile](Dockerfile) from this directory directly, or just clone the whole repository and then move into the repository locally.

+👉 Do the latter:

 ```bash
 git clone https://github.com/SAP-samples/cloud-btp-cli-api-codejam.git